The Velvet Underground (album): Background

 Cale was fired from the group in September 1968, and Yule was brought in as a bassist.
 Yule was discovered by Morrison through the band's road manager Hans Onsager.
 Weeks after Yule joined the Velvet Underground, they began recording their third studio album.
 Lou Reed, the band's principal songwriter, believed that the band should not "make another White Light/White Heat.
 I thought it would be a terrible mistake, and I really believed that.
 I thought we had to demonstrate the other side of us.
 Otherwise, we would become this one-dimensional thing, and that had to be avoided at all costs."

-According to Morrison, earlier in 1968 a majority of the band's equipment got stolen at JFK International Airport which influenced the album's sound.
-However, Yule rejects this claim, explaining that he has no recollection of such an event, clarifying that the band was simply playing more melodically—Tucker also says this.
+According to Morrison, a majority of the band's equipment got stolen at JFK International Airport earlier in 1968, which influenced the album's sound.
+However, Yule rejects this claim, explaining that he has no recollection of such an event and clarifying that the band was simply playing more melodically—Tucker has corroborated this.
 Reed during this time had a growing taste for soothing music; in an interview with Lester Bangs he singled out tracks "Jesus" and "Candy Says", declaring the latter "probably the best song I've written ..."
 Reed considered White Light/White Heat to be as far as the band could go with such production and additionally called each album the band made a chapter.
 They started recording after touring in the West Coast and band manager Steve Sesnick obtained studio time at a short notice, so the band had provided little time to prepare.
 At the time, Reed was managing relationships between his girlfriend Shelley Albin and Name, which influenced his songwriting.